 Students have the opportunity to become Presidential Scholars based on three paths of accomplishment.
 The majority of the Scholars are selected on the basis of broad academic achievement.
 Approximately twenty additional students are selected on the basis of their academic and artistic scholarship in the visual arts, the performing arts, or creative writing.
 Another twenty students are selected on the basis of their outstanding scholarship and accomplishment in career and technical education fields.

 For the arts component of the Program, students are initially selected based on their artistic ability.
 Students must participate in YoungArts™, a national program identifying and recognizing young people demonstrating excellence in the arts.
-YoungArts™, the core program of the National YoungArts Foundation, nominates approximately 60 students who meet the U.S. Presidential Scholars candidacy requirements.
+YoungArts™, the core program of YoungArts, the National Foundation for the Advancement of Artists, nominates approximately 60 students who meet the U.S. Presidential Scholars candidacy requirements.
 Candidacy materials are mailed to the selected students, and they are invited to apply to the program.
 To confirm their interest, academic and arts candidates complete and submit candidacy materials, including essays, self-assessments, secondary school reports and transcripts for review.